 On the occasion, IMTMA also released some new publications

-The second edition of the two-day Symposium on Smart Manufacturing, organized by Indian Machine Tool Manufacturers' Association, was inaugurated at the Bangalore International Exhibition Centre on February 24.
+The second edition of the two-day Symposium on Smart Manufacturing, organized by Indian Machine Tool Manufacturers' Association, was held at the Bangalore International Exhibition Centre on 24 and 25 February.

 Attended by more than 250 delegates from around 110 companies, the symposium was inaugurated by Mr. Rahul Gangal, Partner at Roland Berger along with Mr. L. Krishnan, Managing Director, TaeguTec India Pvt.
 Limited, Mr. P Ramadas, Vice President, IMTMA and Mr. M. G. Srinivas, Executive Director, IMTMA.

-The two day symposium will feature technical presentations, case studies, interactive sessions and panel discussions with industry experts.
-'Automation Buzz', a concurrent exhibition displaying automation devices and systems, software and a host of automation solutions is being held concurrently.
+The two day symposium featured technical presentations, case studies, interactive sessions and panel discussions with industry experts.
+'Automation Buzz', a concurrent exhibition displaying automation devices and systems, software and a host of automation solutions was also held concurrently.

-The symposium is featuring interesting presentations made by technocrats covering subjects such as integrated smart automation, smart and cost effective automation, and big data analytics for smart manufacturing, intelligent clamping and gripping, amongst others.
+The symposium featured presentations by technocrats covering subjects such as integrated smart automation, smart and cost effective automation, and big data analytics for smart manufacturing, intelligent clamping and gripping, amongst others.

 © Copyright IMTMA 2017.
 All rights reserved.